MaelleAmand/PCAphon/README.md

 - find the relevant information in the **loadings (PCA output)** to answer your research questions
 - know how to perform a **hierarchical cluster analysis** based on PCA

-## Example of your achievement at the end of the workshop:
+## Examples of your achievements at the end of the workshop:
 _________________________________________________________________________________________________________________

 ![PCA in language variation](ACP_FACE_GOAT_PRICE_PVC.png)